Skip to main content

 We encourage all students to spend time studying abroad as part of their degree programme.

-If you want to go on a study exchange (0r work placement) to one of our partners overseas, there is a 3-step process:
+If you want to go on a study exchange (or work placement) to one of our partners overseas, there is a 3-step process:

-1. Complete the notification of interest form, listing your partner choices, by the end of December – https://portal.rcs.ac.uk/erasmus-and-international-exchange/
+1. Complete the notification of interest form, listing your two partner choices, by the end of Term 1.

-You are likely to need to prepare the following as part of your application to partners:
+Prepare the following as part of your application to your chosen host institution:

-• Online application form (via EASY or a system designated by the institution you’re applying to – await guidance from the International and Student Experience team)
+• Complete your online application form (via system designated by the institution you’re applying to – assistance can be provided by the International and Student Experience team)

-• A Learning Agreement (this is different from a Learning Agreement for students with a disability).
-It outlines the modules you’ll take on study exchange and its content must be agreed before departure abroad.
+• An exchange Learning Agreement (this is different from a Learning Agreement for students with a disability).
+It outlines the modules you’ll take on study exchange and its content must be agreed upon before departure abroad.
 You, your host institution coordinator and your Head of Programme at the Conservatoire should all agree to your proposed Learning Agreement.
-Any changes made on arrival at your host institution should be exceptional.
+Any changes made on arrival at your host institution should be exceptional

 • E-recordings or a portfolio of work (normally 2 or 3 contrasting pieces for music students, maximum 15 minutes duration)